CHARAN-Chiru-17/sql_data_warehouse_project/README.md

 # Data Warehouse and Analytics Project

-##🌟 Introduction
+🌟 Introduction

 This project represents my complete hands-on journey in designing and implementing a modern Data Warehouse and Analytics Solution — from raw data ingestion to business-ready insights.

 I was truly inspired by the Data Warehouse Project by @Baraa Khatib Salkini 💡.
-His structured and practical approach to building data warehouses motivated me to replicate and extend his work to gain real-world, end-to-end experience in Data Engineering, ETL pipelines, and Analytics.
+His structured and practical approach to building data warehouses motivated me to replicate the project to gain hands-on end-to-end experience in Data Engineering, ETL pipelines, and Analytics.

 Through this project, I explored how raw data transforms into valuable insights through efficient data modeling, ETL design, and multi-layered architecture.
 It was a great learning experience that helped me connect theory with real-world data engineering practices.

 ---
-##🎯 Project Objectives
+🎯 Project Objectives

 The goal of this project is to demonstrate an end-to-end data warehousing workflow using SQL Server — showcasing how to design, build, and optimize data pipelines for analytics and reporting.